cirosantilli/rails-cheat/README.md

     Those had to be moved to tests instead of controllers since the database state has to be controlled to run tests.

+We are trying to move every non Rails-specific functionality out of this repository, e.g., HAML and Capybara can be very well understood without Rails.
+Only stub entry points will be shown here.

 ## Ubuntu install

 Install Rails on Ubuntu with Ruby RVM: